lennihein/cpu-emulator/doc/outline.md

 ## maybe Specification of the task (1 page)

+    rauswerfen, in Introduction mit übernehmen

     emulator to execute and teach Meltdown
-        who is the target audience
+        who is the target audience´
         which Meltdown attacks specifically
         etc. further concretisations